Girishtheja/MT5-server/README.md

 -  User authentication (register and login)
 -  Create and manage MT5 trading accounts
+-  Retrive all accounts created by the user
 -  Execute trades on MT5 accounts
 -  Retrieve trade history
 -  Retrieve account positions